 SGPS Dean’s List

-To be eligible for the School’s Dean’s List, undergraduate students have to complete nine graded credits in the fall semester and nine graded credits in the spring semester (for a total of 18 credits) and achieve a GPA of 3.60 or higher in each semester.
-The Dean’s List distinction is noted on a recipient’s transcript each summer.
+To be eligible for the School of Graduate and Professional Studies Dean’s List, undergraduate students have to complete nine graded credits in the fall semester and nine graded credits in the spring semester (for a total of 18 credits) and achieve a GPA of 3.6 or higher in each semester.

 Honors in the Discipline

 Honors in the Discipline is awarded at graduation to outstanding undergraduates majoring in the various disciplines.
 To receive this designation, the student must prepare a research or creative project, and the completed project must be judged outstanding by the faculty of the School.
 An invitation from the major Program and a grade point average of at least 3.50 in the major are required for a student to begin an honors project.

 Honors in the Discipline is noted in the graduation program and on the academic transcript.
 A student may receive recognition in more than one discipline.
 Schools may recognize more than one graduate in a year.
 Each School determines the specific criteria used to judge its students’ projects.